View on GitHub

 • Be sure to use the new Microsoft Account you created while signing up for Azure.

-• Pick any id/name for your first group.
+• Pick any id/name for your group.

-3. Move Your Azure Subscription to the new Management Group
+3. Move Your Azure Subscription to the new Management Group.

 Naming and Tagging